 - Vine Training System: Guyot

-- Hand harvested into small crates the first 10 days of October
+- Hand harvested into small crates October 1-10

-- Fermented in stainless steel tanks at < 30º C for 4 weeks
+- Fermented in temperature controlled stainless steel tanks below 30º C for about 4 weeks

-- Bottle aged until 50 months after harvest
+- Bottle aged until at least 50 months from 1st of November following harvest

-100% Nebbiolo; alcohol: 14.5%; grown in the upper “saddle” of the Rizzi Cru, on geologically younger soils, more clayey-calcareous and deeper; hand harvested October 1 – 10; fermented in stainless steel tanks < 30º C for 3 – 4 weeks; 1 month malolactic fermentation; aged in large Slavonian oak barrels for 21 months; aged in bottle until 50 months after harvest; each vintage label designed and hand painted by Enrico Dellapiana.
+100% Nebbiolo; alcohol: 15%; grown in the upper “saddle” of the Rizzi Cru, on geologically younger soils, more clayey-calcareous and deeper; hand harvested 10/1 – 10/2016; fermented in stainless steel tanks < 30º C for 4 weeks; 1 month malolactic fermentation; aged in large Slavonian oak barrels for 20 months; aged in bottle until 50 months after harvest; 2016 label designed and hand painted by Enrico Dellapiana, in homage to Kobe and Gianna Bryant and Enrico’s love of basketball.

 - 100% Nebbiolo